garychou/postindustrial/docs/teach-the-1k/workshop/how-we-teach/train.md

  </ImageCaption>

-By the time our students are done with the training phase, they have gone through one of the core iterative loops of our class: make something that serves as a signal, have a conversation, and share back what they’ve learned as a new signal.
+By the time our students are done with the training phase, they have gone through one of the core iterative loops of our class:

+1. **make something** that serves as a signal
+2. **have a conversation**, and
+3. **share back** what they’ve learned as a new signal.